• Skip to primary navigation

 • remove from heat and allow to cool down completely (mixture will thicken);

-• continue to assemble the crostata as outlined below using the cooled down cooked fruit filling.
+• continue assembling the crostata as outlined below using the cooled-down cooked fruit filling.
 (Note: total baking time will be reduced as the filling is already cooked).

-NUTRITION TRIVIA: It truly is hard to resist the bright colors of these small fruits -no Photoshop application required.
-As a general rule, the vibrant colors are due to a type of pigment called flavonoids.
+It is hard to resist the bright colors of these small fruits -no Photoshop application is required.
+Generally, the vibrant colors are due to a type of pigment called flavonoids.
 Not only are they beautiful to look at, but they are nutritional powerhouses.
+[SOURCE]

 Recipe origins

-As in most recipes that I try out, I decreased the amount of sugar as I felt that the local Quebec strawberries I used in this recipe were perfectly sweet.
-Feel free to adapt the level of added sugar to the natural sweetness of the berries you are using.
+As I do in most recipes that I test, I reduced the amount of sugar because the local strawberries I used in this recipe were already quite sweet.
+Feel free to adjust the added sugar quantity to your taste preferences.

-This Berry Crostata Recipe is definitely a show-stopping dessert that has the ability to wow your guests before even tasting it.
+This crostata recipe is a show-stopping dessert that can wow your guests before tasting it.

 Have I convinced you that this is the best ever crostata?